Subcubic Coin Tossing in Asynchrony without PKI: Contributions

-There are many works that use committees for coin tossing and for related tasks like distributed key generation; see for example \cite{kapron10,flt24,acgsy25,abls25}.
-It is more common to use random committees, with some exceptions \cite{flt24}.
-The usual idea is that a random committee should have a proportion of faulty parties similar to that of the overall network.
-Adaptive adversaries can throw a wrench in this idea because they can corrupt committees after observing their members.
-Still, random committees can be used against adaptive adversaries \cite{acgsy25,abls25}.
-In particular, \cite{abls25} achieves \emph{strongly} adaptive security like us; that is, security even if the adaptive adversary may drop messages by adaptively corrupting the parties that sent them.
-However, \cite{abls25} and \cite{acgsy25} both require setup.

-While we were not aware of it when we thought of our method, the idea of using committees as virtual parties in a virtual execution of Ben-Or's coin dates back to 1985, to papers by Bracha \cite{bracha85,bracha87}.
-In these papers, he uses $\Theta(n^2)$ committees of size $\Theta(\log n)$ to do randomized synchronous byzantine broadcast in $O(\log n)$ expected rounds, with $\Theta(n^4\log^2 n)$ messages per round.
+While we were not aware of this when we thought of it, our core idea of using committees as virtual parties in a virtual execution of Ben-Or's coin dates back to Bracha's work from the 1980s \cite{bracha87}.
+Bracha used $\Theta(n^2)$ committees of size $\Theta(\log n)$ to solve randomized synchronous byzantine broadcast in $O(\log n)$ expected rounds, with $\Theta(n^4\log^2 n)$ messages per round.

-Our insight that allows us to improve on Bracha's work is that his virtual party simulation is more faithful than is necessary.
-In \cite{bracha85,bracha87}, the virtual parties (committees) run Ben-Or's coin \nolinebreak as \nolinebreak follows: \begin{enumerate} \item Each virtual party internally generates a random bit via a strong common coin protocol. \item For every pair of virtual parties $Q$ and $Q'$, the virtual party $Q$ sends $Q'$ the bit $b$ which $Q$ generated.
-This involves every real party in $Q$ sending $b$ to every real party in $Q'$, and then the real parties in $Q'$ internally running a BA protocol to agree on $b$. \end{enumerate}
+Our insight that allows us to improve on Bracha's work is that his virtual party simulation is too faithful.
+In \cite{bracha87}, the virtual parties (committees) run Ben-Or's coin as follows: \begin{enumerate} \item Each virtual party internally generates a random bit via a strong common coin protocol. \item For every pair of virtual parties $Q$ and $Q'$, the virtual party $Q$ sends $Q'$ the bit $b$ that $Q$ generated.
+This involves each real party in $Q$ sending $b$ to each real party in $Q'$, and then the real parties in $Q'$ internally running a BA protocol to agree on $b$. \end{enumerate}